ljbaker/ljbaker.github.io/_posts/2017-04-08-regression-from-scratch.md

     summary(lm(sales ~ temp))

     ##
     ## Call:
     ## lm(formula = sales ~ temp)
     ##
     ## Residuals:
     ##       1       2       3       4       5       6       7
     ##  31.250  26.381 -68.459 106.613  -8.576 -83.503  -3.706
     ##
     ## Coefficients:
     ##              Estimate Std.
 Error t value Pr(>|t|)
     ## (Intercept) -2155.305    246.900  -8.729 0.000327 ***
     ## temp           44.985      3.176  14.164 3.16e-05 ***
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
     ##
     ## Residual standard error: 70.41 on 5 degrees of freedom
     ## Multiple R-squared:  0.9757, Adjusted R-squared:  0.9708
     ## F-statistic: 200.6 on 1 and 5 DF,  p-value: 3.158e-05

 This output tells us everything we want to know.
-We find a significant effect of temparture on ice cream sales (as conducted by a t-test on the coefficients of temparature to decide if the relationship may be due to chance; *t*<sub>6</sub> = 14.164, *p* &lt; .001).
+We find a significant effect of temperature on ice cream sales (as conducted by a t-test on the coefficients of temperature to decide if the relationship may be due to chance; *t*<sub>6</sub> = 14.164, *p* &lt; .001).
 Most people call it a day with this output.
 We can also find the significance of the overall model, fit with all the variables (including the intercept term;
 *F*<sub>1, 5</sub> = 200.6, *p* &lt; .001).
 This is usually more
-informative when comparing two models with multiple varibles.
+informative when comparing two models with multiple variables.
 Furthermore, we have a multiple *R*<sup>2</sup> of .976, indicating that the relationship between all factors in the model (temp and intercept) and our predictor variable (sales) account for 97.57% of the variance.
 Now, adding more factors to a model, even completely arbitrary factors, are mathematically certain to explain more variance in a model.
-The adjusted *R*<sup>2</sup> staistic this includes a penalty term to account for the complexity of the model (i.e., number of factors included).
+The adjusted *R*<sup>2</sup> statistic this includes a penalty term to account for the complexity of the model (i.e., number of factors included).
 It is entirely possible to get a modest *R*<sup>2</sup> (say ~ .25) but an adjusted *R*<sup>2</sup> **below zero** if the model is